yugabyte/platform-go-client/docs/EncryptionAtRestApi.md

 > YBPSuccess RemoveKeyRefHistory(ctx, cUUID, uniUUID).Request(request).Execute()

-Remove a universe's key reference history
+Deprecated since YBA version 2.20.0.0.
+Do not use.
+This API removes a universe's key reference history

 ### Example